josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 * No need to carb load or hydrate too much.
 If you do well, you will be done under around 30 minutes.
 * Nobody is pushing anyone.
 At least for non-elite racers like me, I was alone for most of the race.
 I got passed and I passed a lot of people that forgot the 'pace yourself' rule.

-So all this is great, but I felt compelled to scrap the data from the website with the results and then run some numbers, to confirm quantitative how bad I did on the race among other things.
+I felt compelled to scrap the data from the website with the race results, I wanted to analyze the data to see what other interesting facts where there.

 ## Getting the data using web scrapping

-I tried to contact the company that have the race results, asking if there was a way to get a dump of the results on a format like CSV (not for free) but I never got an answer back.
-And the results were right there, waiting for me.
+The race results site doesn't have an export feature and I never heard back from their support team to see if there was an alternate way to get the race data, so the only alternative left was to do some web scrapping.

 The website is pretty basic and only allows scrolling through each record, so I decided to do web scrapping to get the results into a format I could use later for data analysis.